WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 Here, we can see how many reads have mapped, and if they are "properly paired".
 Why might that be important?

 As we have mapped the reads to a single, small reference sequence (due to space and time), it looks like this read has mapped well.
-However, if it had not, this
+However, if it had not mapped well, we might need to decide if we have enough data to analyse, and whether more sequencing (or resampling) was needed.

 ---